The Beauty of Slow Healing

 Your spirit is learning how to rest without fear.

-Slow healing teaches you how to live with compassion for yourself.
+Instead, it teaches you to stay with yourself.

-It teaches you that you are worth patience.
+It teaches you that your heart is worthy of patience.

-Sometimes the biggest evidence of healing is subtle.
+Sometimes the strongest signs of healing are subtle.

 You sleep a little better.